Bandwidth/ap-docs/methods/calls/postCalls.md

 ```

 {% common %}
-### Example: Create an outbound call with tag property
+### Example 6 of 6: Create an outbound call with tag property

 {% sample lang="bash" %}